JackyYangPassion/mobile-sdk/README.md

 ## Step 2: Render the UI

-The InAppChat UI Kit uses Jetpack Compose.
+The BotStacks UI Kit uses Jetpack Compose.
 You can add it to any `NavHost` by rendering inside an `BotStacksChatContext` and adding the `BotStacksChatRoutes`.
-Navigate to InAppChat by calling `navController.navigate("chats")`
+Navigate to BotStacks by calling `navController.navigate("chats")`

 ```kotlin
 BotStacksChatContext {